ClimbsRocks/auto_ml/docs/source/api_docs_for_geeks.rst

 .. py:method:: ml_predictor.predict(prediction_data)

   :param prediction_data: A single dictionary, or a DataFrame, or list of dictionaries.
 For production environments, the code is optimized to run quickly on a single row passed in as a dictionary (taking around 1 millisecond for the entire pipeline).
-Batched predictions on thousands of rows at a time are generally more efficient if you're getting predictions for a larger dataset.
+Batched predictions on thousands of rows at a time using Pandas DataFrames are generally more efficient if you're getting predictions for a larger dataset.

   :rtype: list of predicted values, of the same length and order as the ``prediction_rows`` passed in.
 If a single dictionary is passed in, the return value will be the predicted value, not nested in a list (so just a single number or predicted class).